SHARE

 3.8/5

-Nmap scores the highest for core scanning features and highest overall for device scanners thanks to the huge number of devices it can scan.
-The list well exceeds traditional network security port scans to include cloud infrastructure, Internet of Things (IoT), and even some website applications.
+Nmap scores the highest for core scanning features and highest overall for device scanners, thanks to the vast number of devices it can scan.
+The list well exceeds traditional network security port scans, including cloud infrastructure, the Internet of Things (IoT), and even certain website applications.
 Hackers also frequently use the tool, so security pros often use Nmap even if they already own commercial tools to ensure they capture the hacker’s perspective.

 Pros